Funding Responsibility

 Work Pricing

 Reimbursable work performed by Facilities’ shops and contractors is priced on an at-cost basis.
-The total charge is determined by established shop labor rates or contractor fees, materials and material surcharge, and equipment used to accomplish the work.
-Services or minor project work, which cannot be established in advanced, is priced at cost.
+The total charge is determined by established shop labor rates or contractor fees, materials, and equipment used to accomplish the work.
+Services or minor project work, which cannot be established in advance, are priced at cost.
 For customer project requests requiring estimating, a project is estimated using current shop rates and estimated material costs.
 When a project has been completed, actual costs are charged to the customer.

 Shop Labor Rates